-There are three versions of branches and jumps; they differ in the manner in which they handle the instruction in the delay slot when the branch is not taken and execution falls through.
+There are two versions of branches and jumps; they differ in the manner in which they handle the instruction in the delay slot when the branch is not taken and execution falls through.

-- Branch and Jump instructions execute the instruction in the delay slot. - Branch likely instructions do not execute the instruction in the delay slot if the branch is not taken (they are said to nullify the instruction in the delay slot).
-The microMIPS architectures do not include any branch likely instructions.
-They are listed here only for historical background. - Compact Branches and Compact Jumps which do not execute the instruction in the delay slot.
-These branches are available in the microMIPS architectures.
+• Branch and Jump instructions execute the instruction in the delay slot.

+• Branch likely instructions do not execute the instruction in the delay slot if the branch is not taken (they are said to nullify the instruction in the delay slot).